wholder/Cheetah3DParser/README.md

 Notice the bytes for each `int` and `float` are in big endian format!

-Each Keyframe value is labelled by "`name`" and "`parameter`" values in a preceeding Dictionary that indicates the Joint name such as "`mixamorig:Hips`".
+Each Keyframe value is labelled by "`name`" and "`parameter`" values in a preceding Dictionary that indicates the Joint name such as "`mixamorig:Hips`".
 The "`parameter`" value can be "`position`", "`rotation`", or "`scale`".
 See the code for more details on how this data is detected.

 #### Vertex Normals
 Note 10: Vertex normals do not appear to be saved in the `.jas` files I used as test examples.
 However, it's possible there may be circumstances where vertex normals are stored.